John Rarick

-John Richard Rarick (January 29, 1924 - September 14, 2009) was an American lawyer, jurist, and World War II veteran who served four terms in the U.S. House of Representatives, serving Louisiana's 6th congressional district from 1967 to 1975.
+John Richard Rarick (January 29, 1924 – September 14, 2009) was an American lawyer, jurist, and World War II veteran who served four terms in the U.S. House of Representatives, serving Louisiana's 6th congressional district from 1967 to 1975.
+He was a Democrat.

 Early life and career

-John Rarick was born in Waterford, Indiana in 1924.
-He attended Indiana’s Goshen High School before enlisting in the Army.
+John Rarick was born in Waterford, Indiana on January 29, 1924, to Mae Caroline (Clover) and Merl Rarick.
+He attended Goshen High School before enlisting in the Army.
 As a cadet, he was stationed at barracks that had been set up at Louisiana State University in Baton Rouge.

 World War II

 During World War II, Rarick fought in the Battle of the Bulge, where he was captured by the Germans and held as a prisoner of war.
 In recognition of his service during the war, Rarick was awarded the Bronze Star and earned a Purple Heart.

-After the War
+After the war

 After the war, he returned to Louisiana and enrolled at LSU.
 After graduation, he attended Tulane University School of Law, where he earned his Juris Doctor in 1949.
 He passed the Louisiana bar exam and began a private practice in Louisiana.

-In 1961, he was elected district judge in Louisiana’s Twentieth Judicial District.
+In 1961, he was elected district judge in Louisiana's Twentieth Judicial District.
 He served in that capacity until May 15, 1966, when he resigned to run for Congress.

+When Rarick was a state judge, attorney Lolis Elie, who was African-American, recalled meeting Rarick in a courtroom, and Rarick responding: "I didn't know they let you coons practice law."